 Use heat sinks

 A heat sink is an object that can absorb a lot of heat.
 If you are applying the epoxy into or over a heavy metal object, it will absorb much more heat than a lower-density object.

 High-density fillers can also act as a heat sink, reducing exotherm by absorbing more heat than a low-density filler, and taking up more volume.
 This leaves less room for mixed resin and hardener, reducing the resulting heat reaction.

 If the wrong epoxy/filler combination is used for a certain cure temperature, the epoxy may generate enough heat to smolder and burn.
 Adding more low-density filler will certainly reduce the amount of epoxy in a given volume, but the filler will act as an insulator instead of a heat sink.
 This effect is shown in the testing that we did.

 Graph 1 shows the temperature of about 4 fluid ounces (4 pump strokes with 300 Mini Pumps) of epoxy over time.
 The epoxy is contained in a small cup with a plastic top covering so little heat can escape.
 As is typical, the slower epoxy systems release less heat and take longer to reach that temperature.
 Keep in mind that the epoxy is not necessarily fully cured when the line ends.
 Sure, this is nearly the highest temperature the curing epoxy will reach, and it has started to cool, but as the next graph demonstrates, it may not be hot enough to fully cure the epoxy that quickly.

 Graph 2 shows how different additives will affect the peak temperature and the time it takes to get to the peak temperature.
 For this test, we used the 105 Resin/209 Extra Slow Hardener because it is more readily available at retail stores in larger quantities than G/flex.
-The various fillers produce effect similar to what in the graph when used with G/flex, the lowest exotherming product from WEST SYSTEM.
+The various fillers produce an effect similar to what in the graph when used with G/flex, the lowest exotherming product from WEST SYSTEM.